With so many different digital marketing strategies now in use, picking your battles and designing a complete strategy is no easy task.

-But for the purpose of growing our business effectively we must identify which channel performs better and where it is worth investing more of our resources.
+But for the purpose of growing a business, we must identify which channel outperforms the other and is worth more of your attention and resources.

 About 60% of the internet marketers we asked told us that they believe email marketing outperforms social media.